 Ring any bells?
-If you’re dealing with a jealous dog, we’ve got some great tips and tricks to help find some balance in your family dynamic.
+If you’re dealing with a jealous dog, we’ve got great tips and tricks to find some balance in your family dynamic.

 Your attention, your voice, your touch are all to be prized, and it is only natural that a possessive dog would want them all for himself. – Leslie Nelson

 Dogs want their share of the attention, food, and other good things you provide—it’s only natural.
 But when dogs start acting jealous, and seeking your attention more aggressively, you’ll want to look at any changes to their home life.

 Most of the time, dog jealousy is caused by changes like: